Mean-field theory of 1+1D $\mathbb{Z}_2$ lattice gauge theory with matter: Mean-field theory

 The phase diagram of a generic Ising model with transverse and longitudinal fields is well established theoretically \cite{Ovchinnikov2003, AlcantaraBonfim2019, Fogedby1978, Turner2017}, as well as experimentally \cite{Simon2011}.
 One of the most important parameters is the prefactor of the Ising interaction in the presence of a non-zero longitudinal field.
 When the longitudinal field is zero, that is when $h = 0$ in the case of the mean-field theory in Eq.~\eqref{eqMFTausHamiltonian}, the spin system forms an ordered state for $ g / |\mu_{\tau}| < 1 $.
 For negative Ising interaction $\mu < 0$ the ordered state is ferromagnetic and for positive Ising interaction $ \mu_{\tau} > 0$ the ordered state is anti-ferromagnetic.
 Both ordered states are equivalent as the spins can be multiplied with a staggered sign yielding an opposite sign for the Ising interaction when the longitudinal field is zero, which is a particle-hole mapping in the parton language \cite{Ovchinnikov2003, Turner2017}.

 This changes when the longitudinal field is nonzero.
-For the FM Ising interaction $\mu_{\tau} < 0$ we always obtain a disordered phase.
+For the FM Ising interaction $\mu_{\tau} < 0$ the system remains a FM, and the field lifts the degeneracy between the two possible FM states, according to the sign of $h $ \cite{Yuste2018}.
 However for the AFM Ising interaction $\mu_{\tau} > 0$ there exists an AFM lobe which remains stable up to $ h / \mu_{\tau} < 2$ and $g / \mu_{\tau} < 1$ \cite{Ovchinnikov2003, AlcantaraBonfim2019}.
 In addition there is an Ising multi-critical point at $ h / \mu_{\tau} = 2 $ and $g / \mu_{\tau} = 0$.
 Both AFM and FM models have a transition point at the transverse field $g / \mu_{\tau} = 1 $ in the absence of the longitudinal field $h = 0 $ \cite{Turner2017, AlcantaraBonfim2019}.
 Hence this means the transition between the AFM (FM) and disordered states in the effective model depends on the filling of the \Zt LGT system, which we want to describe.